iiiyx/p106-100-p104-100/README.md

-__REMEMBER__: to make it work you must have 4-th generation Intel CPU with integrated video.
+__REMEMBER__: to make it work you must have 4-th generation Intel Core CPU with integrated video.
 Also you must certainly enable iGPU at BIOS (32-64 MB will be enough).

 _Some BIOS require additional configurating._